madprops/airc/README.md

 `compact`: Enable or disable compact mode.

-Instead of printing new lines on ai response, lines are joined with the `avatar`.
+Instead of printing new lines on ai responses, lines are joined with the `avatar`.

-This allows a more compact output.
+This allows a more compact output which we found works nicely.

 If this is disabled, the output will leave the newlines as is.